luojia65/tm1637-display-demo/README.md

 command `continue` and press enter, the terminal blocks after a `Continuing.` line.
 And at this time, you should see the final result similiar to what the first section shows.

+# More examples

+If you have three TM1637 screens, you can try to display on *all* of them!
+Try the example at `examples/three_screens.rs`!
+Note: you may change the pin you connect with source code modified as well.

+# Future plans

+- Reuse hardware timer for mutliple screens
+- Use hardware I2C instead of software simulated I2C
+- Present a HH:MM clock example

 # Contributing

 All kinds of contributions are welcomed!
 You may fire an issue or open pull requests if there is a